mjablecnik/interview_test/README.md

 ## Tasks:

-1) Setup and run project (minimal Flutter version: 3.19.0)
+1) Setup and run project (minimal Flutter version: 3.19.0, run it in Android emulator)
 2) Add validations: <br />
    Name field: is required <br />
    Age field: is required, must be number and value must be higher than 0 and lower then 150 <br />